 Yahoo, Neurodiversity ERG| Learn more >

 Zillow Group, ADAPT (Able and Disabled Advocates Partnering Together)

 Mind Share Partners launched a free toolkit that outlines the 7 essential steps to creating a mental health ERG.
-Drawing from the scientific literature, insights from Mind Share Partners' forums and workshops, and interviews with companies such as Google, Johnson & Johnson, Verizon Media Group, and Zillow Group, we created a one-stop resource to equip you with the facts, questions, and considerations for creating an effective mental health ERG.
+Drawing from the scientific literature, insights from Mind Share Partners' forums and workshops, and interviews with companies such as Google, Johnson & Johnson, Yahoo, and Zillow Group, we created a one-stop resource to equip you with the facts, questions, and considerations for creating an effective mental health ERG.
 Learn tips ranging from how to make the case for a mental health ERG to company leaders and employees, to naming and setting parameters using careful language and framing to reduce stigma, and to comply with workplace regulations and how to collaborate with your human resources team.